Best Business Debt Consolidation Loans in 2025

 How to consolidate business debt

-To consolidate business debt, you would take out a new business loan and pay off your existing debts.
-This could include business credit card debt as well as debt from a business term loan.
-You’ll be left with one loan with one monthly payment, ideally with more favorable terms than the original ones.
+You’ll be left with one loan and one monthly payment, ideally with better terms than the original ones.
 Here’s how it works:

 1. Find out how much debt you have

-Before you can consolidate business debt, you need to determine how much you owe.
+Before you can consolidate your business debt, you need to determine how much you owe.
 Start by gathering a list of any existing debt obligations for your business.
 Be sure to include the total outstanding balance, repayment terms, interest rate and any prepayment penalties.

 Review this information to determine which debts are good candidates for debt consolidation.
 Then, add up those balances to determine the total amount that you want to consolidate.
 Once you have this information in hand, you’ll have a better idea of how much you need to borrow.